realpython/materials/typer-cli-python/README.md

 To run **RP To-Do**, you need to run the following steps:

 1. Download the application's source code to a `rptodo_project/` directory
-2. Create a Python virtual environment and activate it
+2. Create a Python virtual environment and activate it:

 ```sh
 $ cd rptodo_project/